2017 Uppsala rape: Crime

 The Local, an English language news website, reported that "the alleged crime took place in an apartment in the city of Uppsala early on Sunday morning.
 The victim was reportedly close to unconscious."
+It is alleged that three men entered the 31-year-old woman's apartment the prior night, armed with at least one handgun.
 The BBC reports that "Josefine Lundgren, 21, called the police when she saw the video.
 Speaking to Swedish tabloid Expressen, she said she saw one of the men tear the woman's clothes off and lie on top of her.
 She also said one of the men had a gun."
 The Expressen online newspaper went on to say that "Police are investigating a case of suspected sexual abuse against a woman who was filmed and sent out live on Facebook on Sunday morning."
+One of the men admitted to the crime during the video itself.